A man smiles down at his laptop while reading an article about how to get out of debt by Money Mentors.

 Let us say loudly and clearly – it doesn’t!

 In fact, a credit counsellor can suggest free online courses to help you better manage your money like Break the Cycle: Spend Less & Save More and Tackle Debt.
 We see many people every single day who just need help with budget, or want to know more about their credit score.
 That’s what we’re here for.
 So please, if you have any questions or concerns at all, pick up the phone and give us a call!
-And remember, we have credit counsellors in Calgary, Edmonton, Medicine Hat, and Red Deer, and Lethbridge.
+And remember, we have credit counsellors in Calgary and Edmonton, but we can also meet virtually with anyone in Alberta.

 The Money Mentors logo